lidofinance/docs/docs/multisigs/committees.md

 **Address:** [`0x87D93d9B2C672bf9c9642d853a8682546a5012B5`](https://app.safe.global/settings/setup?safe=eth:0x87D93d9B2C672bf9c9642d853a8682546a5012B5)

-**Purpose of the multisig:** Used by the Liquidity Observation Lab (LOL) Committee for signing off.
-Used to perform LOL operations of allocating grants across DeFI & is funded through Easy Track motions.
+**Purpose of the multisig:** The multisig used by the Liquidity Observation Lab (LOL) Committee for signing off, and perform LOL operations of allocating grants across DeFI & is funded through Easy Track motions.

 This Multisig is allowed to [hold stETH](https://research.lido.fi/t/rewards-january-22-upgrade-proposal/1532) for operations (sending grants) wherever they deem useful on Ethereum, L2s, and other blockchains.